Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 They are capable of acquiring goods, according to their bylaws;

-They are not maintained exclusively from subsidies or donations from the state; and
+They are not sustained exclusively from subsidies or donations from the state; and

 They are authorized to carry out their activities by the relevant authority: the Inspector General of Justice for the City of Buenos Aires or the Legal Entities Directorate in the provinces.